 Perkins, Judith.
 The Suffering Self: Pain and Narrative Representation in the Early Christian Era.
 London: Routledge, 1995.

-Schilbrack, Kevin.
-Philosophy and the Study of Religions: A Manifesto.
-Oxford: Wiley-Blackwell, 2014

 Stump, Eleonore.
 Wandering in Darkness: Narrative and the Problem of Suffering.
 Oxford: Oxford University Press, 2010.

 The Buddha.
 Sayings of the Buddha, trans.
 Rupert Gethin.
 Oxford: Oxford University Press.